 Don’t hire a coach just because they’re popular or post pretty content.
 Look for:

-• Testimonials that speak to results, not just vibes
+- Testimonials that speak to results, not surface-level praise

 Interview them.
 Ask about results.
 Look at the systems they use, not just the lifestyle they sell.